marema31/kamino/docs/shell.md

-engines       | no  | Limit the datasource selection to those corresponding to the listed engines | all engines environment   | no  | List of environment variables to be setted forceSequential| no | If true all the steps of this priority will be run sequentially name          | no  | Step name used for step selection by the CLI, more than one step can have the same name path          | no  | Current folder when executing the script priority      | yes | Priority of this step on the recipe execution (ascending order)
+engines       | no  | Limit the datasource selection to those corresponding to the listed engines | all engines environment   | no  | List of environment variables to be setted forceSequential| no | If true all the steps of this priority will be run sequentially ignoreErrors  | no  | Don't fails on minor errors, warn name          | no  | Step name used for step selection by the CLI, more than one step can have the same name path          | no  | Current folder when executing the script priority      | yes | Priority of this step on the recipe execution (ascending order)